 - Which brand or blog names do you love?
 Is there anything about them that strikes you as similar?

 Then play around by mixing and matching the words together to create some unique combinations!

 Once you’ve hopefully found a name you love, or a couple of ideas or phrases that you’re drawn to it’s time to check them against our naming criteria to find the best name for you and your brand from the start.

-Renaming down the track is such a pain because you have to update everything: from your logo, to your social channels, to your domain (not to mention transferring your site to your new domain) – all effort you could be spending by growing the right brand name from the start!
+Choosing a great name from the start is important!
+Renaming down the track is such a pain because you have to update everything: from your logo, to your social channels, to your domain (not to mention transferring your site to your new domain) and possibly looking all that brand goodwill and seo you’ve built up.
+A lot of effort you could be spending by growing the right brand from the start!